ThomasGrelier/Udacity-SDC-P9-PIDController/README.md

 * Integral: running sum of previous errors.
 Enables to correct for small residual biases.
 * Derivative: provides a correction proportional to the rate of change of the error.
 Is useful to smooth oscillations provided by the two previous components.

-In my implementation, following the advices I found in this [document](http://georgegillard.com/documents/2-introduction-to-pid-controllers), I chose to reset the integral component term in two cases:
-* when error was 0 (actually less than 0.001).
+In my implementation, following the advices I found in this [document](http://georgegillard.com/documents/2-introduction-to-pid-controllers), I chose to reset the integral component term when error was 0 (actually less than 0.001).
 Indeed when reaching zero error, integral term is non zero and this results in additional correction which is not needed anymore.
-* when error is too big because in that case the integral term is going to become too big.
-I chose to set it to zero when error is bigger than **1.0**
+It was also recommended to reset integral error when error is too big because in that case the integral term is going to become really too big.
+I tested it but it did not improve the performance.

 ### Controller tuning
 Tuning a controller consists in finding the three coefficients (Kp, Ki, Kd) that will provide the best car behaviour.
 It is really problem specific and is not obvious!